asmaatbaeen/African-universities-quantitative-ecology/README.md

 $ poetry install  # Install dependencies
 ```

+# Dataset Used:
+using data from two different sources:

+    1. local parquet file: This file contains university information, including name, country, longitude, and latitude.
+The data was scraped from Google.

+    2. [universities library](https://pypi.org/project/universities/): This library provides access to a vast collection of global universities information.

 ## Scripts:
 The `scripts` directory contains a script that is used to make the plots in the notebook based on the presented data.